v4rshi/v4rshi.github.io/sentiment_analysis.md

 - **Algorithm**:
 In this part of the project, we focus on recommending songs based on the user’s chosen mood or sentiment.
 The system uses the Spotify API to fetch song details and applies a custom popularity score based on how recently the song was released.
 This recommendation system is inspired by this [post](https://medium.com/@obielinda/building-a-spotify-recommendation-system-d4b67018eac2) Here’s a breakdown of the key features:

+In this part of the project, the goal is to recommend songs based on the user’s selected mood or sentiment.
+The system gathers song details using the Spotify API and ranks them by how recently they were released, giving more weight to newer songs.
+Here’s a summary of the key features:

-1. **Weighted Popularity Calculation**: The function `calculate_weighted_popularity()` assigns a score to each song based on its release date.
-Recent songs get higher scores, making the system favor newer music while still considering older tracks.
+- **Popularity Based on Release Date**: The system assigns a score to each song depending on how recently it was released.
+Newer songs receive higher scores, ensuring the recommendations highlight recent music while still including older tracks.

-2. **Normalizing Features**: The audio features of the songs, such as danceability and energy, are adjusted using a process called Min-Max Scaling.
-This ensures that different song features are on the same scale, making the recommendation process more accurate.

-3. **Spotify API Integration**: The Spotify API is used to gather details about each song, including the song’s name, artist, link, album art, and a preview URL.
-This provides richer information for the recommendations.

-4. **Content-Based Recommendations**: The function `content_based_recommendations_by_sentiment()` suggests songs that match the mood (sentiment) selected by the user, making the recommendations mood-specific.
+- **Normalizing Song Features**: To make recommendations more accurate, the system adjusts different audio features—such as danceability, energy, and mood—so they are comparable.
+This helps in providing more balanced song suggestions.

+- **Fetching Detailed Song Information**: Using the Spotify API, the system pulls up detailed song information like the song title, artist, Spotify link, album cover, and a short preview.
+This adds more context to the recommendations.

+- **Mood-Based Recommendations**: The system filters songs based on their mood (or sentiment), giving users music that aligns with the emotional tone they’ve selected.
+This ensures the recommendations match the user’s current feeling.

-5. **Hybrid Recommendations**: In addition to mood matching, `hybrid_recommendations_by_sentiment()` factors in song popularity.
-It combines the sentiment-based filtering with the weighted popularity score to suggest a balanced list of songs.
+- **Combining Mood and Popularity**: In addition to matching the mood, the system considers how popular the song is.
+It combines the mood-based suggestions with the popularity score to give a more balanced recommendation list.

-6. **Mood Selection Menu**: A dropdown menu lets users pick a mood.
-Based on this choice, the system instantly shows song recommendations that match that mood.
+- **User-Friendly Mood Selection**: A simple dropdown menu allows users to select their mood, and the system instantly shows songs that fit their emotional state.

+This approach creates a dynamic recommendation system that not only tailors music to your mood but also keeps the results fresh by prioritizing newer tracks.

 ---